Ontario and Canada Legal Rights Explained

 All members of benefit unit have a duty to fully disclose assets held at the time of application - and anytime they are received thereafter.
 As a practical matter it is safest to report the assets and let the administrator make its determination as to whether they are chargeable or not - it's better to fight an issue like that on appeal to the Social Benefits Tribunal than in criminal court on a fraud charge.

 No definition of 'assets' is found in the OW Act or Regulations, so welfare law looks to common law definitions.
-Roughly, it is any property of value that is available for support.
+Roughly, it is any property of value that is 'available' for support.
 Assets can include cash money, money in bank accounts, investments, real estate, cars, debts due for repayment to the benefit unit, and other forms of property.
-It could conceivably cover intangibles such as intellectual property rights (eg. copyright), etc - but such situations would be uncommon and strange to welfare administrators.
+It could conceivably cover intangibles such as intellectual property rights (eg. copyright), etc - but such situations would be uncommon.

-Just because an asset is exempt that is NOT the end of the issue.
-All money or property received will also be assessed for its income impact (see Ch 5 "Income Rules").
-The general rule (there are exceptions) is that money and property coming in is assessed for income impact when received, and any remaining the next month is an asset, to be assessed for asset impact as long as it is still held.
+Just because an asset is exempt that is not the end of the issue.
+All money or property received must also be assessed for its income impact (see Ch.
+5 "Income Rules").
+The general rule (there are exceptions) is that money and property coming in is assessed for income impact in the month received, and any remaining the next month is an asset, to be assessed along with other still-held assets against the asset maximum.

 2. Asset Limits